mikegcoleman/fed-summit-hol/docker-networking/README.md

 # Docker Networking

-Hi, welcome to the Networking lab for DockerCon 2017!

 In this lab you will learn about key Docker Networking concepts.
 You will get your hands dirty by going through examples of a few basic networking concepts, learn about Bridge networking, and finally Overlay networking.

 > **Difficulty**: Beginner to Intermediate